• 4.7 (3 Ratings)

 Badami's second cave temple with two dwarapalakas on the sides and ganas at the base

 Mukhamandapa's sidewalls display large sculptures of Lord Vishnu in two different avatars (incarnations).
-Trivikram, the fifth incarnation of Vishnu, has his leg raised on the right side wall.
+Trivikrama, the fifth incarnation of Vishnu, has his leg raised on the right side wall.
 Trivikrama means three strides.
 Vishnu as Vamana (Dwarf) is seen here placing his foot on the demon-king Bali in his third stride.
 Under the sculpture is a frieze depicting a group of Vamanas.

 Vamanas play music inside the cave temple of Badami